4ahmns2122-VR/VRProjekt2122-LOppitz/README.md

 ## Software/Hardware Requirements:
-Oculus hardware requirements https://support.oculus.com/248749509016567/ You need a VR headset in this case an Oculus Rift/Quest/Quest2
+Oculus hardware requirements https://support.oculus.com/248749509016567/ You need a VR headset in this case an Oculus Rift

 When downlaoded, you have compile time errors in the project.
 To solve them install the XR interaction toolkit package via the Package Manager. (!Enable in Advanced Settings Preview Packages).